Your CV and the GDPR

 In addition, you can choose to include links to social media, such as your LinkedIn URL as well as include details of your driver’s licence, if this is relevant for the application.

-Certain personal details such as your nationality, religion, gender and marital status add little to your CV and should therefore be omitted.
+Certain personal details such as your nationality, religion, gender and marital status add little to your CV or resume and should therefore be omitted.
 Use one of our resume templates to ensure a professional presentation of your skills and work experience.

 The GDPR and its application